There are a few places where you can really see the dynamism of the erosion of the soft coastline. It is obvious along...

 I keep trapping myself in series' of work and forgetting that sometimes I take a photo just because I happen to be...

-March 2013, a scouring North Easterly for a few weeks changed the profile of Caister (and Hopton) beaches, revealing...
+Caister on Sea, March 2013, a scouring North Easterly for a few weeks changed the profile of of this, and Hopton...

-Stretches of Norfolk's curved coast get slightly brushed aside.
-Maybe they seem a bit inaccessible.
-Trimingham with...
+Trimingham Stretches of Norfolk's curved coast get slightly brushed aside.
+Maybe they seem a bit inaccessible....

 This isn't really my home Coast, I grew up with The stretch from Mundesley in the middle, awareness stretching from...